Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

     In the previous few runs we have used `-resume` to run only the processes that were modified.
 Using `-resume` can considerably shorten development and testing time, and is also very handy when a real-world workflow fails part way through.

     However, the `-resume` function relies on cached data, and may not always resume when you expect it to!
-This aged but handy blog helps to [demistify Nextflow resume](https://seqera.io/blog/demystifying-nextflow-resume/) and may be a good read - in addition to the [Nextflow `-resume` guide](https://www.nextflow.io/docs/latest/cache-and-resume.html) - if you find yourself wondering why a task that you expected to be cached has re-run (or vice versa!)
+This aged but handy blog helps to [demystify Nextflow resume](https://seqera.io/blog/demystifying-nextflow-resume/) and may be a good read - in addition to the [Nextflow `-resume` guide](https://www.nextflow.io/docs/latest/cache-and-resume.html) - if you find yourself wondering why a task that you expected to be cached has re-run (or vice versa!)

 !!! info "Writing efficient module scripts"